 - How to create and deploy SharePoint Framework (SPFx).

-- How to deploy the SharePoint Framework (SPFx) project in SharePoint workbench.
+- How to deploy the SharePoint Framework (SPFx) project in the SharePoint workbench.

 - How to use the yeoman SharePoint generator.